JakeSSRN/LLM-Wiki/README.md

 **QLoRA (Quantized Low Rank Adaptation)** - quantizes the model before training the LoRa weights.
 This creates a “double quant”, one for the model and one for the LoRA.
 Along with a few other features, this vastly reduces the resource demand for training and running the model and the LoRA.

-**S-LoRA** - currently in development, allows LoRAs to be “hot-swapped” between models.
+**S-LoRA (Scalable Low Rank Adaptation** - currently in development, allows LoRAs to be “hot-swapped” between models.

 **Fine tune** - the process of adapting a pre-trained LLM to perform well on a specific task or domain.
 This is often a full retraining, and thus can be resource intensive.